Boosted Trees on a Diet: Compact Models for Resource-Constrained Devices

 \subsection{Related Work}

 Decision trees and decision tree ensembles, such as \ac{GBDT}, have remained very popular, despite the rise of deep learning models~\citep{grinsztajn2022tree}, especially for structured (tabular-like) data.
 They are also generally easy to interpret and need few computational resources.
 Recent advances in tree-based models have also introduced several approaches to enhance their efficiency.
-For instance, several works focused on improving the training or inference speed of \ac{GBDT} by means of array structures \citep{quicksorer_Lucchese_2017,rapidscorer_Ye_2018} or via the quantization of gradient statistics~\citep{quantGBDT_Shi_2022,dimboost_Jiang2018}.
-Quantization of tree parameters was employed by \citet{arm_Koschel_2023}, who adapted variants of QuickScorer~\citep{quicksorer_Lucchese_2017} to enable deployment on \ac{IoT} devices.
-Reduction of model size and latency is the motivation for different post-training pruning techniques, including the refinement of leave values~\citep{Devos2025, Emine2025, Buschjaeger2023}.
-Increased efficiency of tree models by design or within the training process is addressed by works from \cite{bonsai_Kumar_2017} for single decision tree sizes, \cite{compact_ponomareva_2017} for multiclass classification, and \cite{cegb_Peter_2017} for efficient evaluation of deep trees considering feature acquisition and tree evaluation costs.
+For instance, several works focused on improving the training or inference speed of \ac{GBDT} by means of array structures \citep{quicksorer_Lucchese_2017,rapidscorer_Ye_2018} or via the quantization of gradient statistics{~\citep{quantGBDT_Shi_2022,dimboost_Jiang2018,bitboost_Devos2020}}.
+Quantization of tree parameters was employed by \citet{arm_Koschel_2023}, who adapted variants of QuickScorer~\citep{quicksorer_Lucchese_2017} to enable deployment on \ac{IoT} devices. {Moreover, quantization of \ac{GBDT} for resource-constrained devices was investigated by \citet{fpgaquant_Alsharari2025} and \citet{hardgbm_Wang2023a}, both targeting FPGAs.} Reduction of model size and latency is the motivation for different post-training pruning techniques{~\citep{forestprune_Liu2023a, Guo2018}, some} including the refinement of leave values~\citep{Devos2025, Emine2025, Buschjaeger2023}.
+Increased efficiency of tree models by design or within the training process is addressed by works from \cite{bonsai_Kumar_2017} for single decision tree sizes, \cite{compact_ponomareva_2017} for multiclass classification, and \cite{cegb_Peter_2017} for efficient evaluation of deep trees considering feature acquisition and tree evaluation costs. {Further work focusing primarily on the optimization of \acp{rf} include \citet{Ren2015}, \citet{stumpforests_Alkhoury2025}, and \citet{budgetprune_Nan2016a}}.
 Due to a lack of space, we refer to Appendix~\ref{app:extended_related_work} for a more detailed discussion of related approaches.